ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    1. An SPF check to determine an SPF-authenticated Identifier.

+Herr (ed) & Levine (ed)  Expires 15 October 2021               [Page 59]

+Internet-Draft                  DMARCbis                      April 2021

    2. DKIM checks that yield one or more DKIM-authenticated Identifiers.

-Herr (ed) & Levine (ed)  Expires 15 October 2021               [Page 58]

-Internet-Draft                  DMARCbis                      April 2021

    3. A DMARC policy lookup.